Of all the exhaustive baby registry lists out there, why might the minimalist baby registry essentials checklist be the way to go?

-This is another great utilitarian item for your baby’s room.
+A dresser is another great utilitarian item for your baby’s room.
 Choose one at the right height where you can use the top as a diaper-changing surface.
-This will prevent you from needing a specialty piece of furniture that becomes moot once your child is potty trained.
+This will prevent you from needing a specialty piece of furniture (changing table) that becomes moot once your child is potty trained.

 You’re going to be changing a lot of diapers.
 I use a padded vinyl changing pad that is comfortable for baby and easy to wipe.
 Put it right on top of your baby’s dresser, and you’re all set.

 I’ve never used a changing pad cover – it’s just another thing that needs washing.